 –> for understanding how a family can slip into homelessness and the trauma it wreaks on children

-Without pathos, but with a realistic portrayal of homelessness, this is a story that captures opens your heart to those in need. [chapter book, ages 8 and up]
+Without pathos, but with a realistic portrayal of homelessness, this is a story that captures and opens your heart to those in need. [middle grade, ages 8 and up]

 Just Under the Clouds by Melissa Sarno

 –> for understanding homelessness and how the loss of a parent can change a family’s circumstances

 After Cora’s father dies, her mother does her best to hold the family together.
 Her younger sister Adare has special needs because she was born without enough oxygen to her brain.
 They are living in a shelter that isn’t safe, and when they are robbed, they end up at her mother’s friend’s apartment.

 Her mother doesn’t want to take handouts so that means they won’t be here for long.
 Cora’s struggling to maintain some kind of stability in her life, with her only connection to her father a diary of plants and trees.